-On September 29, 2006, the Bank issued \$50.0 million in subordinated debt in a private placement transaction.
-The debt has a maturity term of 10 years and bears interest at a rate of three-month LIBOR plus 110 basis points.
-As of December 31, 2010, \$50.0 million was outstanding with a rate of 1.40% under this note compared to \$50.0 million at a rate of 1.35% at December 31, 2009.
-The subordinated debt qualifies as Tier 2 capital for regulatory reporting purpose and is included as a component of long-term debt in the consolidated balance sheet.
+On September 29, 2006, the Bank issued \$50.0 million in subordinated debt in a private placement transaction (the "Bank Subordinated Debt").
+The debt had an original maturity term of 10 years, was unsecured and bore interest at a rate of three-month LIBOR plus 110 basis points, payable on a quarterly basis.
+In March 2011, the Company extended the debt for an additional year.
+As part of the extension agreement, the rate was increased from LIBOR plus 110 basis points to LIBOR plus 330 basis points for 2011 and 2012, after which time it reverts back to LIBOR plus 110 basis points.
+At December 31, 2011, the per annum interest rate on the subordinated debt was 3.88% compared to 1.40% at December 31, 2010.
+The subordinated debt was issued through the Bank and qualifies as Tier 2 capital for regulatory reporting purposes and is included in long-term debt in the accompanying Consolidated Balance Sheets.